chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-directory-extension-attributes.md

 HTTP/1.1 201 No Content
 ```

-## Observe the results

-If schema was saved successfully, on the next iteration of the synchronization job, it will start re-processing all the accounts in your Azure Active Directory, so that new mappings are applied to all provisioned accounts
+If the schema was saved successfully, on the next iteration of the synchronization job, it will start re-processing all the accounts in your Azure AD, and the new mappings will be applied to all provisioned accounts.